portolucas/kmeanscluster/README.md

-# K-Means Cluster for data mining class at ufmg build in Py
+# K-Means Cluster for data mining class at UFMG  build in Py